control-me/control-me.github.io/docs/reward-datatype.md

   2. Fix term of expiration ("title").
 Choose the date from the calendar.
 - Manual description of the application ("title").
 Text field where can be own text ..."step by step" information for application reward, for example: Go to our site, put the code into shopping cart, finish your order.

+## Reward types
+1. Periodic reward
+Each customer will have a fixed period (e.g. two weeks) from the moment the reward was selected to apply the reward.
+If the period is up, the reward is considered expired and cannot be applied again.
+In other words, the validity is relative to the date of the reward selection.

+2. Fixed reward
+If one customer select reward 7th of August and another customer 30th of August, the validity of the reward is set to fixed until 31st of August.
+One customer will have validation for three weeks and the other only 1 day.
+For example, a special offer (discount) with fixed date of validity.
+The validity is fixed regardless of the date of the reward selection.

+## Rewards process
+End to end process for rewards:

+1. Create reward
+2. Select from list and attach to campaign
+3. Publish campaign, print and scan code
+4. Submit response
+5. Claim reward button, add to user rewards list
+6. Apply reward (slider or code), move from active rewards list tab to "applied" list tab.

+Can be applied only once for fixed term, can be applied multiple times for periodic rewards.

 ## Typescript
 ```typescript
 type ExpirationBase = {